In this article:

 If you need services right away, talk to your local office about Private (self-funded) Home Care.

-Just Better Care has been supporting older Australians to live independently at home for more than 20 years.
-Our local Care Partners coordinate the full range of Allied Health services — including podiatry, physiotherapy, occupational therapy, dietitian consultations and speech pathology.
+We've been supporting older Australians to live independently at home for more than 20 years.
+Our local Care Partners coordinate the full range of Support at Home and Allied Health services — including podiatry, physiotherapy, occupational therapy, dietitian consultations, speech pathology and more.

-Your Just Better Care Care Partner can review your assessment, arrange referrals, and manage everything within your quarterly budget.
-You don't need to navigate this alone.
+Speak with your local Just Better Care Care Partner who can review your assessment, create a care plan and manage everything within your quarterly budget.

 Allied Health at HomeFrequently Asked Questions